Additive Grothendieck pretopologies and presentations of tensor categories: Presentations of tensor categories

 \begin{prop} Consider a noetherian monoidal topology $\cT$ on $\ba$ such that for every epimorphism $N\tto\unit$ in $\Sh(\ba,\cT)$ from a rigid object $N$, the sequence $N\otimes N\to N\to\unit\to0$ is exact.
 Then $\cT=\cT_{\cV}$, for $\cV$ the class of morphisms $u:U\to\unit$ in $\ba$ for which $\tZ(u)$ is an epimorphism in $\Sh(\ba,\cT)$. \end{prop} \begin{proof} By assumption and since the tensor product in $\Sh(\ba,\cT)$ is right exact, the sequence $\tZ(\sigma_u\otimes X)$ is exact for every $u\in\cV$ and $X\in\ba$.
 That $\cT=\cT_{\cV}$ is an instance of Corollary~\ref{Cor227}(ii), by application of Lemma~\ref{LemEpiU} to $h=\tZ$. \end{proof}

-\begin{lemma} For $\cV\subset\cU$, the topology $\cT_{\cV}$ is monoidal if and only if for every $A\in\ba$ and $u:U\to\unit$ in $\cV$, there exists $v:V\to\unit$ in $\bar{\cV}$ and a morphism $f:V\otimes A\to A\otimes U$ such that the following diagram is commutative
+\begin{lemma} For $\cV\subset\cU^0$, the topology $\cT_{\cV}$ is monoidal if and only if for every $A\in\ba$ and $u:U\to\unit$ in $\cV$, there exists $v:V\to\unit$ in $\bar{\cV}$ and a morphism $f:V\otimes A\to A\otimes U$ such that the following diagram is commutative

-\end{lemma} \begin{proof} We apply Theorem~\ref{ThmBiclosed}(c).
+\end{lemma} \begin{proof} For the `only if' direction, we apply Theorem~\ref{ThmBiclosed}(c) for the case $X=\unit$.
 For fixed $A,u$, we can reformulate the existence of $v,f$ as in the lemma as demanding that $A\otimes R_u$ is in $\cT_{\cV}(A)$.
 Hence the existence of such $v,f$ are necessary for $\cT_{\cV}$ to be monoidal.